Unit 2: Authorizations

 1. A written statement from the enrollee's attending physician, who must be a board certified or board eligible physician qualified to practice in the specialty area of practice appropriate to treat the enrollee for the health service requested, that the requested out-of-network health service is materially different from the health service the health care plan approved to treat the insured's health care needs; and

-2. two documents from the available medical and scientific evidence that the out-of-network health service is likely to be more clinically beneficial to the enrollee than the alternate recommended in-network health service and for which the adverse risk of the requested health service would likely not be substantially increased over the in-network health service.
+2. Two documents from the available medical and scientific evidence that the out-of-network health service is likely to be more clinically beneficial to the enrollee than the alternate recommended in-network health service and for which the adverse risk of the requested health service would likely not be substantially increased over the in-network health service.

 If you believe that there is not an appropriate in-network doctor who can provide the service needed, we require a written statement from you explaining: